ibm-ecosystem-engineering/envizi-data-hierarchy-blog/4-create-and-load-data-for-bank-excel/readme.md

 4. Follow the upload procedure from c.1 - c.3  for all the Groups / 1st level and 2nd level subgroups.

-5. Once created, verify the groups from *Manage -> Groups. *
+5. Once created, verify the groups from *Manage -> Groups*

 <img src="images/6.GroupsEnvizi.png">
 <br>